 The LSC also meets with parents to discuss the learning needs of their child and explain the support options available.
 This is all done in a confidential manner and is aimed at ensuring all students at Rossmoyne Senior High School have a course that is relevant, interesting and matched to the learning needs of the individual.

-Student Services comprises of a number of specialist staff who work in partnership with classroom teachers, parents and where necessary support agencies to improve educational outcomes for students and maximise their potential in all aspects of school life.
-We also promote the school’s ethos of high aspiration, excellence in all endeavours and respect for oneself, others and the environment.
+Student Central comprises of a number of specialist staff who work in partnership with classroom teachers, parents and where necessary support agencies to improve educational outcomes for students and maximise their potential in all aspects of school life.
+We also promote the school’s iCARE values of integrity, Connection, Aspiration, Respect and Excellence.
 We want all students to experience the sense of belonging and connection to their school community.

 In addition to supporting individual students, our pastoral care program includes a range of specific year group programs that target values and skills including; citizenship, leadership, enhanced self esteem, resiliency and goal setting.
 We provide opportunities for students to engage with their school and broader community and play a key role in celebrating the endeavours and achievements of our students.